eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_repository/index.md

 ```

 ## Swagger UI
-In the Swagger UI, you can find the API documentation for the AAS Environment.
+In the Swagger UI, you can find the API documentation for the AAS Repository.

 You can also execute all the API calls directly from the Swagger UI.